nicholaspaun/vsc-sharpener/README.md

 * You can start a FSI terminal by typing `CTRL+P` then `> fsi start` then `ENTER`.
 * To save time, you can bind `fsi.Start` to a useful shortcut.
 * Some weird stuff will get typed when you change tabs.
 Just ignore it.
 You can type at the prompt without issue.
+* If you open a different file, you need to restart FSI to avoid issues. (i.e. '> fsi start`)

 ## Stuff it doesn't do